 The Natural Language processing is a subset of the overall unsupervised model.
 An NLP Network is visible from the labels assigned to each node, along with classifiers.
-As the machine gets exposed to language, based on matching parameters, the machine would update the label of the node with natural language keywords.
+As the machine is exposed to language, based on matching parameters, the machine would update the label of the node with natural language keywords.

 The language is primarily based on the relationship between objects.
-The data organization structure of a natural language may be explained as follows; every noun is a node wherein a relationship is built between two nouns, based on occurrence.
+The data organization structure of a natural language may be explained as follows: every noun is a node wherein a relationship is built between two nouns, based on occurrence.
 Each relationship has an associated verb that defines the action.
 Preposition defines the position and direction of the node and its relationship.
 The adjective is used to assign weights to a particular node, and the adverb is used to assign weights to a particular relationship.
-The interjections contribute to the deduction of sentiment in a given sentence and the conjunction is just a construct rule in a conversation, that coordinates two or more scenarios.
+The interjections contribute to the deduction of sentiment in a given sentence and the conjunction is just a construct rule in a conversation that coordinates two or more scenarios.

 2. Matching Assemblies

-The diagram below explains how the flow of Decomposition and Reassembly
+The diagram below explains how the flow of Decomposition and Reassembly:

 Decomposition: The Decomposing routine involves extracting words and computing their weights based on rules to arrive at a present state containing context tags and sentiment tags to be used in matching assemblies.
 When the user inputs (speaks or texts), the input sentence is tagged for available special expressions in the sentence to distribute weights.
 In parallel, the input sentence is parsed through the word extractor for POS (Parts of Speech) tagging with appropriate word relationship.
 The tagging process between the nouns and verbs of a sentence reveal the relationships defined at nodes to create contexts.
 The adverb/adjective defines the degree of the relationship, which contributes the cumulative score of the context